Essay Topic Hub

 Research Paper Doctorate

-Africa's role in the United Nations system
+Africa's representation and role in United Nations reform efforts

 The United Nations is the result of the universal aspiration for peace and cooperation at the global level.
 From its inception, it was meant to be a world forum for discussing and resolving the problems facing humanity.